acristoffers/arch-system/README.md

 # Arch system

-Simply a script to regenerate my Arch installation.
-It is meant to be run after you install and boot your system (and probably setup network, as networking is required).
+A script to finish setting up my Arch installation.
+Run it after you installed the base system and have a working network connection.

 First, edit and run `create_user.sh` if you have not created your user.